Rebecca Woodard, PhD

 1040 W. Harrison St. (MC 147), Chicago, IL 60607

-Dr. Woodard's recent research has explored culturally sustaining writing pedagogy; connected learning pedagogy; and composing and making.
-She has also explored writing teachers' professional development and instructional practices; students’ online feedback and revision practices; teachers’ writing prompts and rubrics; teachers' writing outside of school and instruction in school; and urban literacy teacher education.
+Dr. Woodard's recent research has focused on culturally sustaining writing pedagogies; connected learning pedagogies; and composing and making.
 Her publications have appeared in journals such as Research in the Teaching of English, Written Communication, English Journal, The Reading Teacher, and Language Arts.

 Woodard, R., & Coppola, R. (2018).
 More than words: Student writers realizing possibilities through spoken word poetry.
 English Journal, 107(3), 62-67.